e-rotaract/e-rotaract.github.io/_pages/mini/speakeat.md

                     <br><br>
                     ❇️ Welcome to SpeakEat, a Rotaract project aiming to promote the exchange of knowledge and experiences!
                     <br><br>
-                    👥 We will have 2 hours together to get to know each other and exchange around the main topic.
+                    👥 We will have a time together, to get to know each other and exchange around the main topic.
                     <br><br>
                     🍓 If you will eat, you can share your plant-based recipe with us all when you present yourself.
                     <br><br>